08 _ Interaction with the VET Regulator policy and procedure

 • Information to demonstrate compliance with Standards for Registered Training Organisations.

-• Quality Indicator data (please refer to the Continuous Improvement Policy).
+• Quality Indicator data

 The General Manager is responsible to maintain this information and establish mechanisms to ensure it is available for reporting to ASQA on request.